 The Cotswolds is an unusually beautiful, mostly rural area located in west-central England, about an hour and a half from London.
 The Cotswolds are best known for rolling hills, gentle streams, grazing sheep, and well-preserved villages constructed of honey-colored limestone.
 This was the first place our family visited in the English countryside and we’ve returned many times over the past twenty-five years.
-We really enjoyed sharing this very special place with European Experience travelers in 2010, 2013 2014 and 2016.
+We always enjoy spending time here and sharing this very special place with our European Experience travelers.

 Our groups base in Chipping Campden in the northern Cotswolds, a welcoming village with a population of about 2500 people.
 The attractive “High Street” includes a variety of shops, pubs and restaurants and an old market hall built in 1627.

 Highlights of our week in the Cotswolds include:

 - The beautiful English gardens at Hidcote Manor and Kiftsgate and the Cotswold lavender farm.
 Optional visits to one or two other gardens are possible.

 - Sudeley Castle, one of England’s most famous castles, with a history extending almost 1000 years.
 One of its best known residents was Katherine Parr, the last of Henry VIII’s six wives.

 - Blenheim Palace, one of England’s largest country houses, with extensive parks and gardens.
 Home of the Dukes of Marlborough since 1705, it was the birthplace of Sir Winston Churchill and now a UNESCO World Heritage site.